• Skip to main content

 • Mac

-Home » Windows » How to Create System Restore Point in Windows 10
+How to Create System Restore Point in Windows 11/10

-You need to be aware that a System Restore is not a complete backup of your computer, it only backs up System Files, Program Files and ignore all your personal files.
+You need to be aware that a system restore point is not a complete backup of your computer, as it does not include your documents, spreadsheets, Power Point files, photos and other types of user created files.

-The positive side of this behavior is that you won’t be losing 2 weeks of work, if you decide to restore your computer using a System Restore Point that was created 2 Weeks ago.
+The positive aspect of this feature is that you won’t be losing 2 weeks of work, if you decide to restore the computer using a system restore point that was created 2 weeks ago.

 Note: To backup personal files, you can use Backup & Restore or setup File History Backups on your computer.

-1. Create Automated System Restore Points in Windows 10
+1. Create Automated System Restore Point in Windows 11/10

 All that is required to create Automated System Restore points on your computer is to Enable System Protection feature on your device.

-Go to Settings > System > click on About in the left-pane.
-In the right-pane, scroll down and click on System Protection link under “Related Settings” section.
+1. Open Settings > select System in the left-pane.
+In the right-pane, scroll down and click on About.

 Open System Protection on Windows PC